cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

 context ctx into a new signing key, skR, and then invokes the existing ECDSA signing procedure.
 More specifically, skR = skS \* HashToScalar(blind_ctx) (mod p), where blind_ctx = concat(bk, 0x00, ctx).

+# Application Considerations {#context-considerations}

+Choice of the context string `ctx` is application-specific.
+For example, in Tor {{TORDIRECTORY}}, the context string is set to the concatenation of the long-term signer public key and an integer epoch.
+This makes it so that unblinding a blinded public key requires knowledge of the long-term public key as well as the blinding key.
+Similarly, in a rate-limited version of Privacy Pass {{RATELIMITED}}, the context is empty, thereby allowing unblinding by anyone in possession of the blinding key.

+Applications are RECOMMENDED to choose context strings that are distinct from other protocols as a way of enforcing domain separation.
+See {{Section 2.2.5 of !HASH-TO-CURVE=I-D.irtf-cfrg-hash-to-curve}}
+for additional discussion around the construction of suitable domain separation values.

 # Security Considerations {#sec-considerations}